What is Loan Loss Provisions?

 - At the time of the issue of loan, the bank estimates a loan loss reserve to cover the default, which is shown in the asset side of the balance sheet deducted from total loans, it is a contra asset, which reduces the amount of loan that needs to be paid back.
 If the bank thinks it needs to raise the reserve due to some factors, then, to increase the loan loss reserve, the bank charges an amount from its current earnings, it is the loan loss provisions.

-- Loan loss reserve is shown in the asset side of the balance sheet as a contra asset account, deducted from the loan.
+- Loan loss reserve is shown in the asset side of the balance sheet as a contra asset accountContra Asset AccountA contra asset account is an asset account with a credit balance related to one of the assets with a debit balance.
+When we add the balances of these two assets, we will get the net book value or carrying value of the assets having a debit balance., deducted from the loan.
 Whereas, Loan loss provision is recorded as a non-cash expense in the income statement.

 - Loan Loss provision is an adjustment to loan loss reserve.